oddbird/oddleventy/content/blog/2025/logical-options.md

 - Before we can pursue a global toggle
   (cascading or otherwise)
-  we have to know what properties will be impacted, and what that impact looks like on each individual property.
+  we have to know which properties will be impacted, and what that impact looks like on each individual property.
 - Even when we provide a global toggle,